simonmichael/hledger_site/src/index.md

 Opening web browser...
 ```

-The help command is a quick way to view docs.
+Everything is documented, and the docs are easy to find.<!-- , and the help command is a quick way to view docs. -->

 ```
 $ hledger help impor